 What should I watch for while using this medication?

-You and your health care provider should develop an Asthma Action Plan that is just for you.
+You and your care team should develop an Asthma Action Plan that is just for you.
 Be sure to know what to do if you are in the yellow (asthma is getting worse) or red (medical alert) zones.

 Where should I keep my medication?